 Pulse Announces a $4.0 Million Seismic Data Licensing Agreement and Provides 2022 Revenue Update

-/EIN News/ -- CALGARY, Alberta, Jan.
-16, 2023 (GLOBE NEWSWIRE) -- Pulse Seismic Inc. (TSX:PSD) (OTCQX:PLSDF) (“Pulse” or the “Company”) is pleased to announce the signing of a $4.0 million seismic data licensing sales contract.
+CALGARY, Alberta, Jan.
+16, 2023 (GLOBE NEWSWIRE) -- Pulse Seismic Inc. PSD PLSDF ("Pulse" or the "Company") is pleased to announce the signing of a $4.0 million seismic data licensing sales contract.
 The license is for 3D seismic data located in a liquids rich fairway in West Central Alberta.
-In this area, Pulse’s data library provides significant seismic coverage, which is critical for today’s data focused exploration and development companies.
+In this area, Pulse's data library provides significant seismic coverage, which is critical for today's data focused exploration and development companies.

 At this time, the Company also wishes to update shareholders by providing its preliminary revenue estimate for 2022.
 Total revenue is expected to approximate $9.6 million for the calendar year ended December 31, 2022.